kubernetes/enhancements/keps/sig-cluster-lifecycle/kubeadm/4656-add-kubelet-instance-configuration/README.md

 kubeadm upgrade:

+**In the Alpha phase, the feature gate is disabled by default.
+If feature gate is enabled, the kubeadm subcommands change as follows:**
-* `kubeadm upgrade node/apply` will check the `--container-runtime-endpoint` args in the `/var/lib/kubelet/kubeadm-flags.env` file and generate `/var/lib/kubelet/instance-config.yaml` based on them, and override the `ContainerRuntimeEndpoint` field to `/var/lib/kubelet/config.yaml`.
+* `kubeadm upgrade node/apply` will check the `--container-runtime-endpoint` flag in the `/var/lib/kubelet/kubeadm-flags.env` file and generate `/var/lib/kubelet/instance-config.yaml` based on it.
+The flag `--container-runtime-endpoint` will be then removed from `/var/lib/kubelet/kubeadm-flags.env` .

 **In the Beta phase, the feature gate is enabled by default.
 If feature gate is disabled, kubeadm subcommands will not be changed, when the feature gate is enabled, the kubeadm subcommands change as follows:**

 * `kubeadm upgrade apply/node`  will use `/var/lib/kubelet/instance-config.yaml`, and override the `ContainerRuntimeEndpoint` field to `/var/lib/kubelet/config.yaml`.

-**In the Beta phase, the feature gate is enabled by default and cannot be disabled. the kubeadm subcommands change as follows:**
+**In the GA phase, the feature gate is enabled by default and cannot be disabled. the kubeadm subcommands change as follows:**

 * `kubeadm upgrade apply/node` will use `/var/lib/kubelet/instance-config.yaml` override the `ContainerRuntimeEndpoint` field to `/var/lib/kubelet/config.yaml` only.